 Yup, it’s not just for candles!

-Dry skin patches can have many causes, including allergies, eczema, and psoriasis.
+Dry skin can have many causes, including allergies, eczema, and psoriasis.
 Other common causes are low humidity (like during the winter months), washing your hands too much, and harsh ingredients in your personal care products.
 And as you age, your skin becomes thinner and retains less moisture.